MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-ios-get-started-offline-data.md

 The offline data sync sync feature of Azure Mobile Apps allows end users to interact with a local database when the network is not accessible.
 To use these features in your app, you initialize the sync context of `MSClient` and reference a local store.
 Then reference your table through the `MSSyncTable` interface.

-1. In **QSTodoService.m**, notice the type of the member `syncTable` is `MSSyncTable`.
+1. In **QSTodoService.m** (Objective-C) or **ToDoTableViewController.swift** (Swift), notice the type of the member `syncTable` is `MSSyncTable`.
 Offline sync uses this sync table interface instead of `MSTable`.
 When a sync table is used, all operations go to the local store and are only synchronized with the remote backend with explicit push and pull operations.

     To get a reference to a sync table, use the method `syncTableWithName`.
 To remove offline sync functionality, use `tableWithName` instead.

 2. Before any table operations can be performed, the local store must be initialized.
 Here is the relevant code.
-This creates a local store using the interface `MSCoreDataStore`, which is provided in the Mobile Apps SDK.
-You can instead a provide a different local store by implementing the `MSSyncContextDataSource` protocol.
-The first parameter of `MSSyncContext` is used to specify a conflict handler.
-Since we have passed `nil`, we will get the default conflict handler, which fails on any conflict.

 	**Objective-C**: